Sharonbosire4/Sharonbosire4/README.md

-Sharon Bosire is a JUNIOR DATA SCIENTIST,with a goal to create sustainable business solution through data science literacy and inclusion.
+Sharon Bosire is a Junior Data Scientist,with a goal to create sustainable business solution through data science literacy and inclusion.
-My strategy is to use  data to drive meaningful solutions to businesses.
+My strategy is to use  data to drive meaningful solutions for businesses.